top of page

 Plan for pupil dilation: If your optometrist plans to dilate your pupils during the exam, be aware that your vision may be temporarily sensitive to light afterward.
 Consider bringing sunglasses to ease any discomfort.

 Arrange transportation: Pupil dilation can affect your ability to drive safely for a few hours.
-It's a good idea to arrange for someone to drive you home after the appointment if needed.
+If needed, arrange for someone to drive you home after the appointment.

-Know your insurance: Understand your vision insurance coverage and bring your insurance card with you.
+Know your insurance: Understand your vision insurance coverage and bring your insurance card.
 This will help ensure a smooth billing process.

-Relax and communicate: During the exam, relax and communicate openly with your optometrist.
-If you have any discomfort or concerns during the tests, don't hesitate to let your optometrist know.
+Relax and communicate: Relax and communicate openly with your optometrist during the exam.
+Don't hesitate to let your optometrist know if you have any discomfort or concerns during the tests.

 By taking these steps to prepare for your eye exam, you can contribute to a productive and informative appointment.
 The optometrist at Victoria Optometric Association will appreciate your proactive approach to your eye health, and you'll leave the exam with a clearer understanding of your vision and any necessary steps for maintaining or improving it.